aroundthecorner/Materialize-White-Panels/README.md

 This addon allow you to enable the white panels and inputs inside Materialize.

-For more info see check the [Materialize](https://github.com/saadq/Materialize)
+For more info see check the [Materialize](https://github.com/saadq/Materialize) repo.